croaky/blog/articles/ivp.md

 IVP is a venture capital firm.
 Since 1980, IVP has invested in ~400 companies and ~130 have gone public.
+Our newest fund is [fund 18](https://www.ivp.com/content/the-road-ahead-ivp-18/), a $1,6B vehicle.

 IVP often first invests in Series B or C rounds.
+Each year, we evaluate approximately ~10,000 companies, meet with ~1,000, consider term sheets for ~100, and invest in ~10.

 IVP portfolio examples by first invested year: